 Much of my work is organized around the nature and role of moral responsibility.
 I am interested in determining the conditions under which agents can deserve blame and praise, the kind of desert involved in ascriptions of blameworthiness and praiseworthiness, and an account of how best to understand that blame and praise and locate them within our broader moral theories.
 While centrally within ethical theory, this work draws from neighboring subfields, especially action theory, philosophy of mind, and the law.

-Those interested in a more detailed (though outdated) research statement can find one here.
 Unfortunately, much of this site is a bit out of date right now.
 I hope launch a new and improved website by the end of the summer.
 (We'll see how that goes...)